This topic describes what a service-linked role is and how to create, delete, and monitor one.

 -

-Creation by the cloud service: In most cases, a cloud service automatically creates an SLR when you perform a specific action, such as creating a cloud resource or enabling a feature.
-Alternatively, the service may prompt an administrator for authorization to create the SLR.
-For details about automatic SLR creation, refer to the documentation for the specific service: Cloud services that support service-linked roles.
+Created by a cloud service: In most cases, a cloud service automatically creates a service-linked role when you perform a specific action, such as creating a cloud resource or enabling a feature.
+Alternatively, the service may prompt an administrator for authorization to create the role.
+For details about automatic SLR creation, see the documentation for the corresponding cloud service in Cloud services that support service-linked roles.

 -